chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 ![Hierarchy of CI templates](images/provisioning-template-hierarchy.png)

 In this case, you only need to specify the root (parent) of the hierarchy as a bound template.
 XL Deploy will automatically also create CIs based on the child templates.

+## Step 6 Add a provisioner to a provisionable

+You can optionally add a provisioner such as Puppet to a provisionable:

+1. Right-click the provisionable, select **New**, then select the type of provisioner that you want to add.
+For example, to add a Puppet manifest, select **provisioner.Manifest**.
+1. Fill in the configuration for the provisioner.
+1. Click **Save**.

+**Tip:** A provisioner must run on a host, so you should first create a host template (for example, `template.overthere.SshHost`), and then assign it to the provisioner.